sfdx-isv/travel-expenses/README.md

 ## Step One: Make sure you are logged into GitHub.com

-If you're not already logged into GitHub, go to https://github.com/login and log in with the GitHub account that you plan on using with the **Salesforce DX for ISVs Workshop**.
+If you're not already logged in to GitHub, go to https://github.com/login and log in with the GitHub account that you plan on using with the **Salesforce DX for ISVs Workshop**.

 ## Step Two: Fork the `sfdx-isv/travel-expenses` repository

 After logging into GitHub, you will need to make a personal copy of the `sfdx-isv/travel-expenses` repository by forking it.

-To fork the the `sfdx-isv/travel-expenses` repository, follow these steps.
+To fork the `sfdx-isv/travel-expenses` repository, follow these steps.

 ### Use the GitHub Website to fork the `sfdx-isv/travel-expenses` repository: